Champions League final referee keeps job after apologizing for ties to far-right leader

 Polish sports minister Kamil Bortniczuk defended Marciniak earlier Friday.
 He wrote in a letter to UEFA circulated by national media that the referee's speech at an event this week had "nothing to do with politics."

-It was a “harmful manipulation,” the sports minister wrote, to link the referee to the politics of Mentzen.
+It was a “harmful manipulation,” the sports minister wrote, to link the referee to the politics of Mentzen, claiming the men had not met around Marciniak giving a 45-minute speech of a “strictly business, motivational, and inspirational character.”

-The 42-year-old Marciniak, widely seen as soccer’s top referee, spoke this week at a business and networking event in Poland.
-The organizers of the event included Mentzen, who used social media to praise Marciniak as the standout speaker.
+Mentzen, whose party has promoted antisemitic, homophobic and sexist views, later used social media to praise Marciniak as the standout speaker at the networking event.

-UEFA said in a statement Thursday “the whole football community abhor the ‘values’ that are promoted by the (political) group in question and takes these allegations very seriously.”
+UEFA said in a statement Thursday “the whole football community abhor the ‘values’ that are promoted by the (political) group in question.”

-In a concerted effort Friday in Poland, Bortniczuk wrote to UEFA that Marciniak gave a 45-minute speech of a “strictly business, motivational, and inspirational character,” and did not have contact with Mentzen.
+The London-based Fare network, which helps identify racism and discrimination incidents at international soccer games, said it welcomed UEFA's quick intervention and the referee's apology.

+“If the challenges of discrimination and exclusion in football, and in our societies at large, are to be faced, clear leadership is necessary," Fare chair John Olivieira said in a statement.
+"Football cannot be allowed to be seen as a space that tolerates extremism.

 Marciniak also refereed for FIFA at the 2018 World Cup and for UEFA at the 2016 European Championship, as well as in club competition games over several seasons.
 He missed Euro 2020 while recovering from a heart issue after a COVID-19 infection.

-Associated Press writer Monika Scislowska in Warsaw, Poland, contributed to this report.
+Associated Press writers Vanessa Gera and Monika Scislowska in Warsaw, Poland, contributed to this report.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports